Gaze on the Prize: Shaping Visual Attention with Return-Guided Contrastive Learning: Gaze on the Prize

 \subsubsection{Contrastive Buffer and Return-guided Triplet Mining}

 The contrastive loss (Equation~\ref{eq:contrastive_loss}) requires triplets of similar features with different returns.
 We first describe our buffer for storing vision features, then detail how we mine the triplets from this buffer.
 During training, we maintain a buffer (separate from the on-policy batch or off-policy replay buffer) storing three elements from each observation: (1) detached feature maps from the vision backbone's final layer, (2) flattened feature embeddings for efficient similarity search, and (3) associated episode returns.
+These features are extracted directly from the same PPO batches or SAC replay-buffer transitions used for RL training and no additional data collection is required.
 This circular buffer stores diverse historical visual features rather than just recent features.
 The vision features are stored detached from the computation graph for gradient isolation, preventing the contrastive loss from participating in vision backbone training.
 During training, stored features pass through the current attention head, creating gradient paths that update attention while preserving the learned vision representations.
 This design also reduces computational cost and memory requirements compared to backpropagating through the full network.

 We implement triplet mining using FAISS~\cite{douze2024faiss, johnson2019billion} for efficient $k$-nearest neighbor search.
 FAISS enables sub-linear search complexity even with large search space, making our approach practical for long training runs.
+A persistent FAISS index is incrementally updated as new samples enter the buffer.
 During each mining iteration, we sample anchor features from the buffer and retrieve their $k$-nearest neighbors based on cosine similarity of L2-normalized features.
 These neighbors form candidate pools for triplet construction.
 We partition them into positive (high-return) and negative (low-return) groups and randomly sample one from each group to pair with the anchor, forming triplets for contrastive learning.